Quinsy Gario our playing mas...ses

-Departing from Super 8 video footage of the second and last Antilliean Carnival in the Dutch city Utrecht in 1983, Quinsy Gario weaves historical fact and speculation together.
+Departing from Super 8 footage of the second and last Antilliean Carnival in the Dutch city of Utrecht in 1983, Quinsy Gario weaves historical fact and speculation together.

-Gario's uncle, Rudsel Martinus, who left Curaçao as a young adult to study painting in Utrecht and after getting his degrees returned to the island.
-Gario also came to the study in Utrecht in 2002 but had never heard of the carnival celebrations.
+Martinus is Gario's uncle.
+He left Curaçao as a young adult to study painting in Utrecht before returning to the island with his degree.
+Gario also came to study in Utrecht in 2002 but had never heard of the carnival celebrations.
 That was until his uncle handed him a brown paper bag with the films.
-After discovering what was on them Gario has been produced several works that depart from this history that was in his uncle's shed.
+After discovering what was on them, Gario produced several works departing from the history that was lying in his uncle’s shed.

-The work centers on marronage and Caribbean migration to and presence in violent imperial centers.
-It is an intricate play with memory and resistance practices performed in colonized territories in the Caribbean, specifically those that share continued occupation by the Netherlands.
-In the work Gario will also look at the significance of the city of Utrecht that in 1713 hosted imperial powers who concluded negotiated who would have the monopoly of the delivery of abducted and enslaved Africans.
-In the work generational colonial trauma and decolonial practices of refusal are highlighted.
+The work centers on marronage and Caribbean migration and presence in violent imperial centers.
+It is an intricate play on memory and resistance within the colonized territories in the Caribbean, specifically those that share continued occupation by the Netherlands.
+Through his work, Gario will also look at the significance of the city of Utrecht that hosted the negotiations for imperial powers in 1713 to conclude on the monopoly for trading abducted and enslaved Africans.
+In his work, generational colonial trauma and decolonial practices of refusal are highlighted.

 In English and Papiamentu